Disinformation as a myth: Censorship

 influence on society.

-initiative in a project at the later defunct Swedish newspaper Metro is continued in a later created, avowedly politically
+a project at the later defunct Swedish newspaper Metro is continued in a later created, avowedly politically independent

 probably be more politicized, after having been already involved in a lighter newspaper

-theological roots of politics and consequently of jurisprudence or the theory
+of politics and consequently of jurisprudence or the theory of philosophy of

-of philosophy of law embodied in the difference between positive and natural law
+law embodied in the difference between positive and natural law (more on

-(more on this below).
-It is evidenced in its failed conception of what
+this below).
+It is evidenced in its failed conception of what information,

-“Journalism, Truth, Democracy”.
-Whoever wishes more facts about it must initially
+Truth, Democracy”.
+Whoever wishes more facts about it must initially rely on

 Institute’s history including its “weaknesses in the